Accelerated Sequential Flow Matching: A Bayesian Filtering Perspective: Conclusion and Limitations

 \section{Conclusion and Limitations}

-This work studies the efficient deployment of flow-based models in streaming settings, where models are required to perform long-horizon prediction and continuously assimilate streaming observations under latency constraints.
-We propose Sequential Flow Matching, which transports the predictive distribution across time steps and can be viewed as learning the Bayesian belief update.
-Experiments show that it achieves performance comparable to full-step diffusion using only a few sampling steps.
-This suggests a principled perspective for real-time deployment of flow-based models through Bayesian filtering.
+This work studies the efficient deployment of flow-based models in sequential probabilistic inference, where models are required to infer the distribution of long-horizon future trajectory and continuously assimilate streaming observations under latency constraints.
+We propose Sequential Bayesian Flow Matching, which transports the predictive distribution across time steps and can be viewed as parameterizing the Bayesian belief update.
+Experiments show that it achieves distributional metrics competitive to full-step diffusion with significantly fewer sampling steps.

-A limitation of our work is that the current implementation relies on a pretraining-generation-finetuning pipeline.
-Exploring simulation-free training from scratch is a promising future direction.